 I don’t have to convince you that the checkout page is one of the most important parts of every WooCommerce store.
-Possibility to fully adjust it is a must for most store owners.
-Let’s found out what are the possibilities, and how to add custom fields in WooCommerce checkout.
+The possibility to fully adjust it is a must for most store owners.
+Let’s found out what are the additional possibilities, and how to add custom fields to the WooCommerce checkout page.

 - Single Line Text

 - Color Picker

 all the above and additionally:

 - Radio with colors

 Using Flexible Checkout Fields you can also edit, rearrange or even disable default checkout fields in WooCommerce!

 How to add custom fields in WooCommerce checkout?

 You already know why you should add custom fields, and what tool is recommended to do that.
 Now it’s finally time to guide you through actually adding these fields in your store.